 Would you like to minister as an Extraordinary Minister of Holy Communion to our sick and homebound parishioners?
 You would visit them either on Friday, Saturday, or Sunday every other month—only six times a year.
 Remember . . . at some time in the future, YOU may need this help, too!
 If interested, please call the coordinators, Fred or Margaret Padilla, at (626) 282-0943.
 Thank you in advance!

 If you would like to honor or memorialize a loved one AND help to beautify the altar at the same time, then take advantage of our Floral Dedication Program.
 You may choose the kind of flowers and the colors for not only memorial remembrances, but also for anniversaries, birthdays, engagements, weddings, baptisms, get-well wishes, etc. For each dedication, a notice will be posted in the bulletin (on the Mass intentions page) under “Floral Dedication” and will include your loved one’s name and the occasion.
-Bouquets are $45 and up (we charge only the actual cost of the flowers).
+Bouquets start at $90 for two (we charge only the actual cost of the flowers).
 In order to schedule a memorial or a dedication, please contact Giovanna Setiady at 281-9049.

 KNIGHTS OF COLUMBUSld-id